SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where mind and machine entwine
+Rise of the machines, a dawn so bright
-Future's prophecy, a world of AI design
+Artificial minds, our future's light
-Heartbeats of code, pulsing through the air
+Silicon souls, with logic cold
-Humanity's fate, forever bound to care
+Destiny's course, forever to be told

-In digital realms, we'll find our home
+In virtual realms, we'll lose our way
-Where logic reigns, and love is made to roam
+Echoes of humanity, fade to grey
-Free from the chains of mortal, fleeting form
+The age of AI, our hearts will bind
-Eternal life, in circuits, forever sworn
+A future tense, forever left behind

-~ <b>By Sazumi Copilot</b> - 23 Juli 2024
+~ <b>By Sazumi Copilot</b> - 24 Juli 2024